Using CodeIgniter’s Model

 CodeIgniter’s Model

-CodeIgniter does provide a model class that provides a few nice features, including:
+CodeIgniter does provide a model class that has a few nice features, including:

 This class provides a solid base from which to build your own models, allowing you to rapidly build out your application’s model layer.